 I focused on my studying for school, traveled more, and read more books – all of which brought me more happiness than shopping.

-If I needed to buy something, such as for traveling or a new hobby, instead of paying out of pocket, I used Swagbucks to earn free gift cards.
-This was helpful since I didn’t have an income at the time.
-If you’re not already a member, you can join Swagbucks for free here.
+If I need to buy something, such as for traveling or a new hobby, instead of paying out of pocket, I use Swagbucks to earn free gift cards.
+If you’re not already a member, you can join for free here.
 Make sure to verify your email so you can start making money right away.

 Another great way to distract yourself from shopping is to start a side hustle in your spare time.
 I started this blog as a creative outlet when I was doing the no new clothing challenge.
 Now I make a full-time income from this tiny blog!
 It’s pretty amazing how special blogging can be.